gsarapura/MyNvimConfig/README.md

 1. Clone this repo on .config/
+2. Rename it to nvim/ and cd into it
-2. Install Packer from:
+3. Install Packer from:
 https://github.com/wbthomason/packer.nvim
-3. Open lua/gustavs/packer.lua with nvim (press enter to skip messages)
+4. Open lua/gustavs/packer.lua with nvim (press enter to skip messages)
-4. Tnen source file and sync Packer:
+5. Tnen source file and sync Packer:
 :so
 :PackerSync
-5. Enjoy.
+6. Enjoy.